zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/setup/setup.md

     NOPARALLEL;
     ```

 8. Paste the script in SQL Worksheet, then click **Run It** button.
 This will create the **PURCHASEORDER** table.
-Verify table was created successfully when you see the notification in the **Script Output**.
+The table is created successfully when you see the notification in the **Script Output**.

     ![Enter DB password](images/adb-navigation07.png)